Skip to Main Content

 School of Science, Technology, Engineering, and Mathematics (STEM)

-The Associate of Science degree in Cloud Computing is available for students who meet the graduation requirements and complete the following required courses, with a minimum grade of a “C” (or P) in each course in the degree and maintain a 2.0 GPA.
+The Associate of Science degree in Applied Al and Cloud Computing is available for students who meet the graduation requirements and complete the following required courses, with a minimum grade of a “C” (or P) in each course in the degree and maintain a 2.0 GPA.

 Program Learning Outcomes:

-A. Students will learn the fundamentals of system design, computer hardware and software, the advanced concepts of cloud computing, networking, and the responsibilities of a cloud professional.
+A. Describe the fundamentals of AI-driven solutions across hardware, software, cloud computing, networking, and the responsibilities of a cloud and AI professional.

 B. Demonstrate competency in cloud computing and user support including the ability to configure, install, diagnose, cloud configuration issues.